FIRST Robotics Competition: Regionals

 All teams not located inside a district are considered Regional Model Teams.
 Regional Model Teams are allocated one, generally large, regional event from registration.
 Advancement from regional events is direct to FIRST Championship on basis of achieving specific merit requirements.

 FIRST Championship

-The FIRST Championship has been held at the George R. Brown Convention Center in Houston, Texas since 2017 and will continue to be held there through 2027.
+The FIRST Championship has been held at the George R. Brown Convention Center in Houston, Texas since 2017 and will continue to be held there through 2034.

-The FIRST Championship is the culmination of the FIRST Robotics Competition season, and occurs in late April each year.
-Roughly 800 teams participated in two Championship events in 2018, held in April in Houston, Texas and Detroit, Michigan.
+The FIRST Championship is the culmination of the FRC season, and occurs in late April each year.
+As of 2025, about 600 teams compete in the FIRST Championship in Houston, Texas.
+In the past, as many as 800 teams participated in two separate Championships, such as in 2018 where it was held in Houston, Texas and Detroit, Michigan.
 After the 2022 championships concluded FIRST announced that the world championship would take place at a single location, Houston, Texas, for the 2023 and 2024 seasons.
-This was later updated through 2027.
+This was later updated through 2027, and then 2034.

-FIRST Robotics Competition teams are divided into 8 divisions at FIRST Championship:
+In past years, there have been as many as 12 concurrent divisions at the FIRST Championship.
+As of 2025, FRC teams are divided into 8 divisions at the FIRST Championship: